jworender/lle/Cases/Case_3/README.md

 ```

 It is clear from the performance of the new models trained with extra versions
-of each feature that would exist if a logical 'OR' relationship existed that
-there is a significant performance boost when the new versions of each feature
+which have clipped ranges that there is a significant performance boost when the
-with different critical ranges are created.
-The Figures below show the training
+new versions of each feature added.
+The Figures below show the training and test
-and test sets when applied to the model created with the limited number of extra
+sets when applied to the model created with the extra versions, and the
-versions, and the performance advantage over the LASSO applied to the original
+performance advantage over the LASSO applied to the original continuous data is
-continuous data is profound.
+profound.

 ![](Case_3_markdown_files/figure-html/transformed_data_plots_ev-1.png)<!-- -->![](Case_3_markdown_files/figure-html/transformed_data_plots_ev-2.png)<!-- -->